Skip to main content Skip to complementary content

 Environments assigned to the Dynamic Engine.

-7. Click Download the manifest to download this manifest file.
+7. Click Download the manifest to download the manifest files in a zip.

 At the end of the execution, run the following command to verify the deployment: